OlaQla/BoatRental/README.md

 Static files are hosted in the same S3 bucket as media files.
 The reason for hosting static files in S3 bucket are that it provides potentially better bandwidth and quicker response times due to being architected in a way to serve files efficiently, rather than running applications.
 To avoid clashing in the same bucket with media files, i have created a custom storage for static files (inheriting from S3Boto3Storage class) and configured it in settings.py.
 I found few issues when trying to push static files to the bucket.
 First issue was that when running manage.py collectstatic command i expected files to be uploaded to S3 storage, instead files were collected locally only and nothing was uploaded.
 I googled for potential solutions until i found a suggestion on stackoverflow (https://stackoverflow.com/questions/49742714/collecstatic-does-not-push-to-files-s3) that it might be related to open issue in django_heroku package (https://github.com/heroku/django-heroku/issues/25).
 After passing parameter `staticfiles=False` to django_herku.settings call the collectstatic started working as expected.
 Once files were uploaded i found the second issue that static files were not served correctly from S3 bucket, images were missing, there was not styling on a page and layout was broken due to browser nto being able to validate https certificate correctly.
-The issue appeared to be the name of the bucket, which contained `.` and broser was unable to identify which part of url is the domain name.
+The issue appeared to be the name of the bucket, which contained `.` (dot) and broser was unable to identify which part of url is the domain name.
 Solution to this problem was to create a new bucket with dash, instead of dot in the name.
-After thatchange i could see in developer tools network tab that all the assets are loaded from S3 bucket correctly and they are being updated before every deployment of the application.
+After that change I could see in developer tools network tab that all the assets are loaded from S3 bucket correctly and they are being updated before every deployment of the application.

 # Limitations, further development

 The purpose of project is educational and the functionality was planned in form of an MVP, what means a version of a project that if the smallest usable subset of the whole idea that the developer would be able to implement in designated timeframe.
 MVP for the boat rental project was to cover user registration, authentication and authorization, administrator panel, product catalog, cart and checkout and payments integration.
 All those components would allow users to go through the basic flow from account creation to successful renting of a selected boat and charging user credit card.
 In addition to that I have implemented site reviews and comments that are at the moment populated from admin panel only.
 Comments and reviews are loaded and visible to users but right now the site does not provide users ways to create new reviews and comments.
-This functionality is implemented in limited form because of time constraints, also the planned requirement was to allow for creating comments for a boat but user who is confirmed to have rented a boat and after the rental time have passed.
+This functionality is implemented in limited form because of time constraints, also planned requirement was to allow for creating comments for a boat by users who are confirmed to have rented a boat and after the rental time have passed.
 The complexity of the feature and testing it made me make decision to provide it in MVP in limited version only.
 Another potential extension to the site would be to provide boats geographical location and searching boats by their locations.
 This feature was dropped in current release.
-Last and probably most complex to implement feature would be acquiring lock to a boat for a limited time while viewing it's availability of after putting it to basket to avoid concurrency issues if more than one person is trying to book the same boat at the same time or if a malicious user tries doing it using multiple browser windows or devices.
+Last and probably most complex to implement feature would be acquiring lock to a boat for a limited time while viewing it's availability or after putting it to basket to avoid concurrency issues if more than one person is trying to book the same boat at the same time or if a malicious user tries doing it using multiple browser windows or devices.
 The feature was decided to be too complex for the first release taking into account educational purpose of the project.

 # Credits